okolesnichenko/snake-game/README.md

 # snakeGame
-Just realistion of a snake game
+Just realisation of a snake game